remyoster/42_cursus/first_year/11_hypertube/README.md

 * Security

 ## Usage
-The stack : NodeJs(express) in the back with SQL, and React with custom CSS on the front.
+The stack : NodeJs(express) in the back with mongoDB, and React with material-ui on the front.
-You will have to install your own SQL server, and NodeJs.
+You will have to install your own mongoDB server, and NodeJs.
-Then go to server/config folder and change database.js and mail.js with your credentials.
+Then edit .env from .env.example and put your own credentials.
-Once it's done you can return back to /server folder and run `npm install && npm run database && npm run seed` to install and seed the database.
-The client is pre-builted so you just need to run : `npm start` to start dating.
+Once it's done you can return back to /server folder and run `npm install && npm start` The client is pre-builted.

 ## Screenshots